-9.36 Pursuant to Rule 9.25(1) of the ACE LR, a listed corporation must set out separately in its annual report, the items set out in Part A of Appendix 9C of the ACE LR (hereinafter referred as "Appendix 9C").
+9.36 Pursuant to Rule 9.25(1) of the ACE LR, a listed corporation must set out separately in its annual report, the items set out in Appendix 9C of the ACE LR (hereinafter referred as "Appendix 9C").
 Does the listed corporation have to provide a negative statement if a particular item contained in Appendix 9C is not applicable to the listed corporation?

-No, the listed corporation does not have to provide a negative statement if a particular item in Appendix 9C is not applicable to the listed corporation except where it is expressly required under Appendix 9C, namely items (22) and (30) of Appendix 9C.
+No, the listed corporation does not have to provide a negative statement if a particular item in Appendix 9C is not applicable to the listed corporation except where it is expressly required under Appendix 9C, namely items (19)(b), (22) and (30) of Appendix 9C.

-9.37 What is the definition of "family" relationship as stated in item (3)(f) of Appendix 9C?
+9.37 What is the definition of "family" relationship as stated in items (3)(f), (4)(f) and (4A)(e) of Appendix 9C?